-Some people with certain health conditions need a third shot of the Pfizer (Comirnaty) or Moderna vaccine to be fully protected, because their bodies cannot build enough protection from two shots.
+People with certain health conditions need more than two shots of the Pfizer (Comirnaty) or Moderna vaccine to be fully protected, because their bodies cannot build enough protection from two shots.
 This is uncommon.

 What is the difference between a booster and a third dose?

-People with certain health conditions need three shots to become protected against COVID-19.
-People who have a higher risk of catching COVID-19 or getting seriously ill should have a booster to make sure they stay protected.
+People with certain health conditions need more than two shots to become protected against COVID-19.
+People who are already fully vaccinated should have a booster when they’re eligible to make sure they stay protected.

 Do boosters mean the vaccines don’t work?

 COVID-19 vaccines are very effective.
-If you are fully vaccinated, you are unlikely to get infected with COVID-19 and spread it to loved ones.
-Even if you are infected, the vaccine prevents you from getting seriously ill or dying.
+If you are up-to-date on your COVID-19 vaccines, you are less likely to get infected with COVID-19, get dangerously ill or die, and spread it to loved ones.

 Are boosters safe?